yoDon/Electron.NET-React-Typescript-MobX/README.md

 $ npm install
 ```

+### Hack Hack Hack (begin)

+In a moment you're going to build the app.
+First I need to describe a
+manual hack you'll need to do after building for the first time.
+The
+WebView component uses a file called preload.js to control what Electron
+functionality is exposed to external web pages loaded in the WebView.
+The WebView component only loads the preload.js script from a file, and
+there currently isn't a good way that I've found for getting that file
+where it needs to be without manually putting it there (controlling what
+extra files get packaged up with the Electron.NET app looks to be a
+TODO item).
+For now, what I've been doing is after building the app for
+the first time I manuall copy the ```./Assets folder``` into ```bin/desktop/*/resources/app/node_modules/Assets```
+and ```obj/{desktop,Host}/node_modules/Assets```.
+The folder and its
+contents don't get blown away by rebuilds, so you only have to repeat the
+process if you change the contents of one of the files under ```./Assets```.

+Yup, that's not ideal, but Electron.NET is pretty new and I'm hopeful
+someone will figure out a better way to handle packaging of files
+either internal to Electron.NET or external to it fairly soon.

+### Hack Hack Hack (end)

 Then use ```npm start``` to build the React/Typescript "client-side" code from _src into wwwroot, build the C# code into an Electron app, and start the neccessary development servers to run the app, or use one of the more specific commands listed below to perform just a part of the process.

+AND REMEMBER, don't forget to manually copy the ```./Assets``` folder as described in the previous section and then re-run ```npm start``` to run the complete build of the app

 | Command | Effect |
 | ------- | ------ |